 A herniated disc occurs when the soft filling between the bony spinal segments is damaged or displaced and, while not always correlated with pain, can cause sciatic pain if the disc compresses the nerve.

 In the case of lumbar spinal stenosis, the spinal cavity that houses the spinal cord begins to narrow with age, leading to compression on the sciatic nerve and resulting in pain.
 If there’s an overgrowth of bone on a vertebra, or a “bone spur”, the bone can pinch or rub against the nerve and stimulate a pain response.

 Lifestyle, demographic, and environmental factors can also heighten the risk for incidences of sciatica.
 A scoping review of the literature of common spinal disorders in 2018 found that higher incidences of sciatica are found in people who are overweight, smokers, and manual laborers.

 Poor mental health, depression, age, and physical stressors specific to the spine, such as the vibrations of heavy machinery or vehicles, can also be predictive factors for sciatica.
 Those with multiple risk factors, such as obesity and lifting heavy objects, increased risk of more serious cases.

 How long does sciatica last?

-Many cases resolve in fewer than four to six weeks even without seeking medical treatment or manual therapy.
-Once a medical professional has eliminated more serious causes, there are a variety of self-care options and treatments that can be employed to minimize pain and recurrence of symptoms.
-Finding symptomatic relief through application of heat or cold, stretching, and comfortable positioning can help defray the discomfort for the time being or until it goes away on its own.
+Many cases resolve within six to eight weeks even without medical treatment or manual therapy.
+Once a medical professional has eliminated more serious causes, there are many self-care options that you can use to minimize pain and recurrence, such as heat or cold treatments, stretching, and finding a comfortable position when you sleep or sit.

 While the onset of sciatica pain has more to do with exacerbating physical factors, maintaining healthy mental and physical habits make an impact on sciatica going away.